april19ai/psymol/README.md

-# Psymol
+# Psy mol

 ::INTRO TODO::

 ## Acknowledgements

-We are grateful to the [PsychonautWiki](https://psychonautwiki.org/) community for creating and maintaining a remarkable source of molecules and experiences.
+We are grateful to the [PsychonautWiki](https://psychonautwiki.org/) community for creating and maintaining the source of molecules and experiences used as the basis of this list.

 # Method

 ## Outline

-- Query the PsychonautWiki for a seed set of compounds
+- Queried the PsychonautWiki for a seed set of compounds
 - Clean where needed
 - Add compounds to the set.
 - Lookup SMILES description of each compound

 ## Detailed steps

-1. Queried [PsychonautWiki](https://psychonautwiki.org/) API for all substances, giving 290 results as of 18 June 2021.
+1. Queried PsychonautWiki API for all substances, giving 290 results as of 18 June 2021.

     We used the following query: